 The rule in FTD LINA:

-Initiate an HTTP session from host-A (192.168.1.40) to host-B (192.168.2.40) while you are running the system support trace CLI tool.
-There is only one packet (the TCP SYN) that is forwarded to Snort engine.
-Snort engine sends to LINA the WHITELIST verdict which essentially offloads the rest of the flow to the LINA itself:
+and initiate an HTTP session from host-A (192.168.10.50) to host-B (192.168.11.50).
+There are 3 packets forwarded to the Snort engine.
+Snort engine sends to LINA the PERMITLIST verdict which essentially offloads the rest of the flow to the LINA engine:

 LINA capture shows the flow which goes through it: